finaleplugin properties

 LoadLuaSocket* (boolean)

-Setting this value to true tells RGP Lua to load the complete embedded luasocket package and change the require function to allow for easy loading of external lua files from the luasocket package.
-This happens even if Enable Debugging is not selected in the configuration dialog.
-See the this link for more information.
+Setting this value to true tells RGP Lua to load luasocket into global variable socket, even if Enable Debugging is not selected in the configuration dialog.
+If debugging is enabled, this value is ignored and luasocket is loaded.
+Example:

 finaleplugin.LoadLuaSocket = true